paulocorreaslz/php56-apache-ubuntu/README.md

 This is a project to run a docker image with php and Oci library into a ubuntu 18.04 image.

-to run the container just type on you console:
+to run the container just type on your console:

 docker run -d -p 7000:8888 paulocorreaslz/php56-oci-ubuntu:1.0